TeachBen/CMP73010-assignment1-2019/README.md

 # CMP73010
 This is for assignment 1
+task 2
+updated version of readme.md